PAROUSIA – GOD’S VISION FOR THE EPISCOPAL CHURCH ON THE EASTERN SHORE.

 PRAYER CENTERED CHURCH + MISSION-SHAPED DIOCESE

-Following Convention, on April 1, 2017, over 40 members of the diocesan family gathered at Old Wye, Wye Parish, to reflect on two critical areas in our diocesan life in pursuit of God’s Mission: PURPOSE & IDENTITY.
+Following Convention, on April 1, 2017, over 40 members of the diocesan family gathered at Old Wye, Wye Parish, to reflect on two critical areas in our diocesan life in pursuit of God’s Mission: VOCATION & IDENTITY.

-The first of those tasks was to listen to the Spirit’s voice and seek God’s guidance in leading us to consider our purpose as a Church on the Eastern Shore.
+The first of those tasks was to listen to the Spirit’s voice and seek God’s guidance in leading us to consider our vocation as a Church on the Eastern Shore.
 The process was defined by intensive, constructive, objective, respectful and prayerful conversation.
 In the end, what emerged was an overwhelming conviction that God is calling the Diocese of Easton to be a place of inclusion of all God’s children where love, service and sacrifice are the defining characteristics.

 Together in Christ’s service,